-Other information
+Other Information

-The directors are responsible for the other information.
-The other information obtained at the date of this auditor's report comprises the Directors' Report included in the annual report, but does not include the financial report and our auditor's report thereon.
+The Directors are responsible for the other information.
+The other information comprises the information included in the Group's annual report for the year ended 31 October 2018, but does not include the financial report and our auditor's report thereon.